Interstate 490 (Illinois): History

 On October 6, 2014, IDOT submitted an application to the American Association of State Highway and Transportation Officials (AASHTO) for the creation of the new I-490 designation.
 AASHTO approved the I-490 designation on November 20, 2014, contingent on Federal Highway Administration (FHWA) approval.

-In November 2015, the Canadian Pacific Railway (doing business in the US as the Soo Line Railroad) sought a federal injunction to block ISHTA from acquiring land in the Bensenville Rail Yard to build the tollway, over fears that this would impact rail traffic.
-In 2016, ISHTA sued the Canadian Pacific Railway (which does business in the US as the Soo Line Railroad) to request that the United States Surface Transportation Board allow for the construction of the tollway.
+In November 2015, the Canadian Pacific Railway (doing business in the US as the Soo Line Railroad) sought a federal injunction to block ISTHA from acquiring land in the Bensenville Rail Yard to build the tollway, over fears that this would impact rail traffic.
+In 2016, ISTHA sued the Canadian Pacific Railway to request that the United States Surface Transportation Board allow for the construction of the tollway.
 On June 13, 2018, ISHTA and the Canadian Pacific Railway agreed to settle the dispute.

-Construction on the interchange with I-90 began on September 12, 2018; the interchange is scheduled to be finished in 2023.
+Construction on the interchange with I-90 began on September 12, 2018; the interchange was scheduled to be finished in 2023, but that has since been pushed out to 2025.
 The project is planned to be finished in 2026.

-In preparation for the interchange at Interstate 90, and the widening of I-90, the Des Plaines over-highway oasis structure was permanently closed on March 16, 2014.
-The over-highway oasis structure began to be deconstructed immediately, but the gas stations and gas station stores remained open.
+In preparation for the interchange at Interstate 90, and the widening of I-90, the Des Plaines Oasis over the tollway was permanently closed on March 16, 2014.
+Though the highway structure closed, the northbound and southbound fueling stations remained open until December 14, 2018, when their lease expired.
 These businesses were eventually closed on December 14, 2018.
 The oasis, which opened on June 24, 1959, was the second oldest of the five original tollway oases in Illinois.
-The gas station buildings were finally demolished in April 2019, and the new bridge decks over I-90, placed almost exactly where the oasis was previously located, were installed in June 2019.
+The remaining structures of the Oasis were demolished in April 2019 as construction work on the interchange began.